 Supreme Court strikes down Trump-era federal ban on bump stocks

 The U.S. Supreme Court struck down the federal ban on bump stocks Friday, declaring that the Bureau of Alcohol, Tobacco, Firearms and Explosives exceeded its authority when it banned the devices on grounds they convert otherwise legal semi-automatic weapons into illegal machine guns.
-The vote was 6 to 3, with the court’s three liberals in angry dissent.
+The vote was 6-3, with the court’s three liberals in angry dissent.

 In a concurring opinion, Justice Samuel Alito wrote that "the Congress that enacted" the law at issue here "would not have seen any material difference between a machinegun and a semiautomatic rifle equipped with a bumpstock.
 But the statutory text is clear, and we must follow it."
 He added that Congress could — if it wanted — amend the law.